Eagles vs. Lions odds, picks: 'Sunday Night Football' predictions from 10K sims

-Eagles vs. Lions prediction, odds, line: NFL Week 11 'Sunday Night Football' picks by proven model
+Eagles vs. Lions prediction, odds, line, time: NFL Week 11 'Sunday Night Football' picks by advanced model

 The SportsLine Projection Model has revealed its Lions vs. Eagles Week 11 'Sunday Night Football' matchup

 Kickoff from Lincoln Financial Field in Philadelphia, is set for 8:20 p.m.
 ET.
 The Eagles won the last matchup, 38-35, back in 2022.
-The latest Eagles vs. Lions odds have Philly as 2.5-point home favorites, while the over/under for total points scored is 46.5 via SportsLine consensus.
-Both the spread and total have held steady since first opening.
+The latest Eagles vs. Lions odds have Philly as 2.5-point home favorites, giving this the slimmest of the Week 11 NFL spreads.
+The over/under for total points scored is 46.5 via SportsLine consensus.
+Philly is at -147 on the money line (risk $147 to win $100), while Detroit is at +124 (risk $100 to win $124).
 Before making any Lions vs. Eagles picks, check out the NFL predictions from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your bet wins + 3 months of NBA League Pass: